 North Coast streams and rivers are regulated by low flow closures.
 Always call ahead to determine the condition of the river you want to fish.
 If not mentioned, the river is closed or no reports.
 The DFW’s Low Flow Closure Hotline for north coast rivers is (707) 822-3164.
 South Central Coast streams number is (831) 649-2886.New low flow closures for Mendocino, Sonoma and Marin counties, Oct.
 1-April 30, call (707) 822-3164 for Mendocino, (707) 944-5533 for Sonoma, Marin and Napa.

-KLAMATH RIVER, Happy Camp: The fall salmon quota has been reached.
+KLAMATH RIVER, Happy Camp: Fishing for steehead has been very good near Happy Camp and Orleans.
+Roe and yarn, as well as flies are working well for shore anglers near Somes Bar.
+The fall salmon quota has been reached.
 Only jack salmon less than 22 inches may be kept.
-Fishing for steelhead has been very good near Happy Camp and Orleans, with one of the best seasons in recent years.
-Roe and yarn, as well as flies are working well.
-Flows at Seiad Valley near Happy Camp are 1,270 cfs.
-Flows at Orleans are 1,770 cfs.
+Most of the salmon are now dark.
+Flows at Seiad Valley near Happy Camp are 1,240 cfs.
+Flows at Orleans are 1,740 cfs.

-KLAMATH RIVER, Klamath Glen: Only jack salmon less than 22 inches can be kept, as the adult quota has been met below the Highway 96 bridge.
+KLAMATH RIVER, Klamath Glen: Rain this week could bring in the first of the winter steelhead.
+Only jack salmon less than 22 inches can be kept, as the adult quota has been met below the Highway 96 bridge.
 Salmon fishing has slowed between Klamath Glen and Blue Creek as the run winds down.
 Some salmon and steelhead are being caught above Blue Creek, but few anglers are fishing.
-Flows at Klamath Glen near the mouth of the river are 2,450 cfs, down from 2,500 cfs.
+Steehead fishing is good, with light pressure.
+Flows at Klamath Glen near the mouth of the river are 2,430 cfs.

 North Coast lakes